awsdocs/aws-glue-developer-guide/doc_source/dev-endpoint-tutorial-EC2-notebook.md

 After the notebook server is created, its status changes to **CREATE\_COMPLETE** in the Amazon EC2 console\.
 Details about your server also appear in the development endpoint details page\.
 When the creation is complete, you can connect to a notebook on the new server\.

+To complete the setup of the Zeppelin notebook server, you must run a script on the Amazon EC2 instance\.
+This tutorial requires that you upload an SSL certificate when you create the Zeppelin server on the Amazon EC2 instance\.
+But there is also an SSH local port forwarding method to connect\.
+For additional setup instructions, see [Creating a Notebook Server Associated with a Development Endpoint](dev-endpoint-notebook-server-considerations.md)\.
+When the creation is complete, you can connect to a notebook on the new server using HTTPS\.

 **Note**
 For any notebook server that you create that is associated with a development endpoint, you manage it\.
 Therefore, if you delete the development endpoint, to delete the notebook server, you must delete the AWS CloudFormation stack on the AWS CloudFormation console\.